-I made a daily effort to gently pull my finger to see if it would stretch, and take small jumps to see if I could float or fly.
+I made a daily effort to practise them.
 I preferred the jump technique in most circumstances.

 Within a few weeks I began to jump habitually in my dreams.
 As I jumped (almost always thinking that I am in daily life and awake) I floated.
 This helped me realize that I am dreaming.
 And flying experiences happened very often afterwards.

 This was the time when I first saw the vivid colors of the astral plane.
 I saw lush forests with huge trees, the sea, as well as many buildings that had a spiritual feel to them.